openvinotoolkit/model_server/docs/python_support/reference.md

         For gRPC unary, graphs are recreated per request.
         For gRPC streaming, there can be multiple graph instances existing at the same time.
         OvmsPythonModel object is initialized with this method and then shared between all graph instances.
-        Implementing this function is required (should it be?).
+        Implementing this function is optional.

         Parameters:
         -----------